FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/sec1/electronicBasics/page3.md

 Now, copy your circuit from TinkerCAD onto your SSTuino Innovator's Kit.

 >**NOTE:** To prevent damage to your computer or the components, please **do not connect the SSTuino II to your LD or any power supply** when you are wiring up your circuit!
-**NOTE:** The SSTuino II Explorer board has sensitive electronics located at the bottom of the PCB.
-When it is powered up, it would cause the LEDs to light up if the surface placed in is not really insulated.
-One way to go about this is to use the top of the SSTuino Innovator's Kit v2 as the platform for your circuit.

-[Insert image here]

 Left: SSTuino II Explorer Board placed on MacBook, Right: Board placed on box surface {: .text-center }